 Salt therapy is also known as halotherapy and has many health benefits.
 A salt room session is a 45-minute all natural, therapeutic treatment that is both anti-bacterial and anti-viral.
 Pharmaceutical grade Himalayan salt is granulated into a micronized dry aerosol and dispersed into the beautiful salt room.
 All you need to do is breathe.

-The Himalayan salt bricks (which were imported from Pakistan) are lite up on the walls and there is fine pink salt all over the floor.
+The Himalayan salt bricks (which were imported from Pakistan) are lit up on the walls and there is fine pink salt all over the floor.
 One of the spa owners laid each and every brick by hand.
 Talk about a labor of love!!
 Check out a few before and afters below.

 Being surrounded by 250+ million-year-old salt from the floor to the ceiling is something that must be experienced.
-It’s pretty amazing.
+It’s pretty spectacular!
 OK, enough about the therapeutic details, I really had nothing to do with that.
 My only job was to make everything look pretty and that I did!
 Let’s get down to the nitty gritty!

 As Fraulein Maria would say (0r sing),